-To achieve this, the audience management company, should be told at an early stage about the use of SFX or similar.
+To achieve this, the venue manager, or whoever is supervising the audience, must be told at an early stage about the use of SFX or similar.
 If possible, the audience should be told when tickets are sent or at least by means of a notice, posted in a prominent area before they enter the studio, such as a foyer or assembly area.
-The audience should be briefed on:
+The audience must be briefed on:

-- The part the effects are to play in the production - Their position in the studio - Any effects that may affect their health - The position of the equipment that may affect them (e.g. cameras and cables, etc.) - The first aid arrangements - The emergency arrangements including the location and routes to emergency exits
+- The part the effects are to play in the production - Their position in the studio or theatre - Any effects that may affect their health - The position of the equipment that may affect them (e.g. cameras and cables, etc.) - The first aid arrangements - The emergency arrangements including the location and routes to emergency exits